 Victims assume they were at fault and bet again, sure they will win the next time, but fail repeatedly.
 The con artist is so fast victims cannot see the pea being removed and reloaded.
 It is a 500-year-old deception, and humans fall for it like eggs from tall chickens.
 This expert shows how the scam is performed.

-If Humans 1.0 evolve into Humans 1.1, perhaps they would see what the con artist is doing.
+When Humans 1.0 evolve into Humans 1.1, perhaps they will see what the con artist is doing.
 They would deduce he was removing the pea and placing it under other shells.
-Such humans might give the con artist a metal sheet with three magnetic metal shells and ask him to play his “game” again.
-Now he would find it impossible to remove the pea without being seen and exposed.
+They would never throw their money away, betting on such a scam.

 Another example of the limitations found in Humans 1.0 is their inability to figure out when traffic lights are necessary or not, and this failing kills many people every year.
 Future humans will have no such difficulty.
 What may seem a very straightforward exercise in logic becomes profoundly difficult for Humans 1.0, especially those working in governments.
-Whether on a local, state, or federal level, public servants seem at a loss when it comes to traffic lights.
+Whether on a local, state, or federal level, public servants seem at a loss regarding traffic lights.

 As an example, a park is developed beside a major road.
 Motorists from the park must halt at a stop sign and only proceed when it is safe.
 Every year thirty million vehicles pass this point, including cars, trucks, buses, motorcycles, mobile homes, etc.

-In the first year, a motorist fails to stop at the stop sign, crashes into a truck, and is killed, so a local government traffic official, Moe Lester, decides traffic lights should be installed at the T-junction.
+In the first year, a motorist fails to stop at the stop sign, crashes into a truck, and is killed, so a local government traffic official, Moe Lester, decides to install traffic lights at the T-junction.
 “After all,” Lester reasons, “people commonly go through stop signs, but not so often through red lights, and if it saves one person’s life, it’s worth it.”

-To a Human Mark I, this makes perfect sense, just as the pea being under shell one makes perfect sense.
+It makes perfect sense to a Human Mark I, just as the pea being under shell one made perfect sense.
 Human Mark II would see many problems with the idea and how lethal it was.
 He would say, “Installing traffic lights will cause many additional deaths each year.”

 In theory, the traffic lights will stop about four million vehicles per year, but they will stop about ten million in reality.
-That is because there is a delayed ripple effect that moves through backed up traffic in peak hour times, halting vehicles way down the back of the traffic snarl, even while the traffic is moving again at the front.
+A delayed ripple effect moves through backed-up traffic in peak hour times, halting vehicles way down the back of the traffic snarl, even while the traffic is moving again at the front.

-A driver will stop at the end of this ripple, wait for traffic to move, slowly move forward, only to be blocked by another red light.
-He might be sitting in the line for five or ten minutes before passing the lights.
-Ten million vehicles are delayed for an average of about one minute each year.
-That is ten million minutes, or 6944 days, which adds up to about 19 years.
+Drivers will stop at the end of this ripple, wait for traffic to move, and slowly move forward, only to be blocked by another red light.
+They might be sitting in the line for five or ten minutes before passing the lights.
+Ten million vehicles are delayed for about one minute each year.
+That is ten million minutes, or 6944 days, which is about 19 years.

 What is the cost of ten million vehicles applying brakes, winding down gears, slowing to a halt, idling engines for a minute, accelerating again, changing gears, gaining speed, and returning to normal driving?
 How much gas and oil are used during that time?

-That’s ten million vehicles, ten million dollars, and nineteen years’ worth of time—all to prevent one fatality a year.
-But that amount of work, cost, and time will cost society in many ways, including lives lost.
+To prevent one fatality a year, that’s ten million vehicles, ten million dollars, and nineteen years’ worth of time.
+But that amount of work, cost, and time will cost society, including lives lost.
 How do such things happen?

-No state bureaucrat ever studies case samples of this kind, which will be shown as we go along.
+No state bureaucrat ever studies case samples of this kind, which we will show as we go along.
 However, the sketches are based on stories we read about each day, played out in real life.

 Example I: Ken

-A sixty-five-year-old man, Ken, is suffering at home, finding it hard to breathe.
+Ken, a sixty-five-year-old man, suffers at home, finding it hard to breathe.
 His inhaler is empty.
 Additionally, he feels a pain in his chest, near his heart.
 Ken decides to go to the pharmacy to buy a couple of new inhalers before dropping by the hospital regarding his chest pains.
 He jumps in his car and begins driving to the pharmacy.
 On the way, he calls the hospital to book an appointment.

 As he approaches the T-intersection shown above, Ken notices a lot of traffic piled up, bumper to bumper.
 “It’s that damned new traffic light,” he gasps, braking to a halt.
 After three minutes of stressful starting and stopping, Ken finally reaches the lights, but they turn red again.
 “Damn,” he curses, his blood pressure rising.
-Sitting at the lights, Ken finds his chest pains worsening, and his breathing harder.
+Sitting at the lights, breathing harder, Ken finds his chest pains worsening.
 He begins gasping for air.

 Paramedics could not revive Ken.
 “Had he arrived a minute earlier,” they declared, “an inhaler would have saved his life.”
 Also, he would have gone to the hospital, where a scan would reveal a blocked artery.
 A simple stent would have extended his life another thirty years.

-Were it not for the red light at the T-intersection, Ken would have been at the pharmacy 3.5 minutes earlier, bought his inhaler, and then traveled to the hospital to have a stent implanted.
+If not for the red light at the T-intersection, Ken would have been at the pharmacy 3.5 minutes earlier, bought his inhaler, and then traveled to the hospital to implant a stent.
 He would have lived until he was 95 instead of pushing up daisies at 65.

 At the very moment Ken died, the local government traffic official, Moe Lester, who installed the traffic lights in the first place, was sunbaking on a Miami beach in Florida.
 His fat wife, lying on a banana lounge beside him, whined, “Are you gonna put that lotion on or what?”